-Account information and tutorials for generating text originality reports for graduate students and faculty using the iThenticate software.
+Account information and tutorials for generating text originality reports for faculty using the iThenticate software.

 Choosing between iThenticate and Turnitin

 iThenticate is designed for review of graduate and professional research and scholarship.
 This text-matching service differs from Turnitin in two aspects: it uses a richer database that includes full-text electronic journals and theses and dissertations in the ProQuest (formerly UMI) national repository; furthermore, it does not enter a manuscript submitted for review in that database.
 Thus, a manuscript can be submitted for review multiple times without creating text matches with itself.